American open-wheel car racing: CART & USAC (1982–1995)

 Stability returned and the national championship was now run by CART full-time.
 The Indianapolis 500 was sanctioned singly by USAC, but points were paid towards the CART season championship.
 The cars and engines used in the CART races and USAC-sanctioned Indy 500 were the same, with only relatively minor rules differences.
 The Indy 500 field would consist of the CART regulars, and numerous one-off ("Indy only") entries.
 On occasion, some of the "Indy only" entries also elected to participate in the Michigan 500 and Pocono 500 (both sanctioned by CART) given the increased stature and exposure of those two events.

 One of the more noticeable rule differences by USAC was allowing "stock block" engines a higher level of turbocharger boost.
-While most full-time CART-based teams utilized their V-8 quadcam engines at Indy, some of the smaller or "Indy only" teams elected to run stock block engines, attracted by the boost rules.
+While most full-time CART-based teams utilized their V-8 quadcam engines at Indy, some of the smaller and "Indy only" teams elected to run stock block engines at Indy, attracted by the boost rules.

 USAC's Gold Crown Championship continued, settling into an unusual June through May schedule calendar.
 This provided that the Indianapolis 500 would be the final race of the respective season.
-However, during that period, the USAC Gold Crown schedule never included more than one race (i.e., Indianapolis).
-As such, the winner of the Indy 500 would automatically win the USAC Gold Crown Championship.
+However, between the 1984–85 season and the 1994–95 season (its final season), the USAC Gold Crown Championship only had one points-paying race: the Indianapolis 500.
+As a result, during that timespan, the winner of the Indy 500 would win that year's USAC Gold Crown Championship by default.